 Dead of Jericho (1981)

 Morse flirts with a woman he meets at a social event.
-When it later appears she has committed suicide, the inspector’s mission is to prove she was really murdered.
-Dexter’s fifth title “offers perhaps the most entertaining contrast between the fiercely analytical Morse and the more by-the-numbers Lewis,” says Forshaw.
+When it later appears she has committed suicide, the inspector’s mission is to prove she was really the victim of a willful murder.
+Dexter’s fifth title “offers perhaps the most entertaining contrast between the fiercely analytical Morse and the more by-the-numbers Sergeant Lewis,” says Forshaw.
 Dead of Jericho earned the author a second Silver Dagger award from the Crime Writers Association.

 The Riddle of the Third Mile (1983)